Ace the Campus Life: Shopping For The College Dorm Room

 Reserve parking permit if planning to have a car at school

-Daughter of a Designer: This List in Practice
+Daughter of a Designer: Dorm Decor in Action

-Speaking of double duty, don't forget to use the suitcases to store seasonal items or items that you don't need access to every day—they can be hidden under the bed when not in use.
+Speaking of double duty, don't forget to use the suitcases to store seasonal items or items that are not needed on a daily basis—they can be hidden under the bed when not in use.
 There are so many creative ways to use a small space.
-If you can make a piece have a double purpose, it is always a help!
+If any item can serve a double purpose, it is always a huge help!

 So helpful and beautiful! 😍